 Bear vs Crocodile: Physical Defenses

 Bears have thick fur and skin below that to help ward off attacks by others.
-Theoretically, they can also use their speed to escape trouble, but they are usually the most dangerous creature in any given area, so they don’t run away often.
+Theoretically, they can also use their speed to escape trouble, but they are usually the most dangerous creatures in any given area, so they don’t run away often.

 Crocodiles are swift on land and very fast in water.
 They also have thick scales on their body that reduce the effectiveness of attacks against them.